soundpress/RulesOfNYC/docs/c09/index.rst

       (ii) Any party may request the severance of a case relating to another parcel when such parcel is not owned or controlled by the same owner or identical issues of fact or law are not involved.

-      (iii) Consolidation, joinder or severance of any case or issue shall be permitted at the discretion of the hearing officer, subject to the provisions of § 33-06 of these rules.
+      (iii) Consolidation, joinder or severance of any case or issue shall be permitted at the discretion of the hearing officer, subject to the provisions of 19 RCNY § 33-06.

    (9) All final decisions rendered by the Commissioner of Finance are reviewable under article 78 of the Civil Practice Law and Rules.

    (10) Ex parte communications.
 There shall be no ex parte communication with respect to the merits of any pending case between any party and the hearing officer.

    (11) Burden of proof.
-The petitioner shall have the burden of establishing each fact relevant to a determination of the matters reviewable under § 33-04(g).
+The petitioner shall have the burden of establishing each fact relevant to a determination of the matters reviewable under 19 RCNY § 33-04(g).

 (b) Hearings without personal appearance.
 A petition for a hearing without a personal appearance may be made by mail or by the Department of Finance internet website in accordance with this subdivision.
 In addition to the provisions of subdivision (a) of this section, the provisions of this subdivision shall apply to hearings that do not require a personal appearance.